Atharv-1608/coldmail_cli/Readme.md

 # 📧 Cold Email CLI Tool

-A **Node.js command-line application** that sends personalized cold emails in bulk using:
+A **Node.js command-line application** that sends personalized cold emails using:

 - a CSV file for contacts
 - a text template for email content